Jelled1st/AdvancedTools/README.md

 The provided engine is a custom C# engine without interface, complete code-based.
 It relies on a copyrighted sound library so that will not be uploaded.

+In the C# project there is an option to compare two AI's, which can be set to 'Normal Games' or 'Compare AI'.
+This will automatically enable a tracker which will write the gamedata away to a file (not recommended, but no option to turn it off yet, except by code) and will print this information into the console.

 Current implemented Agents
 =======================================
 Human         // The human player, not really an agent but can play quite well.